pytorch/pytorch/aten/src/ATen/core/op_registration/README.md

 ### From caffe2

-C10 operators are not available to the caffe2 frontend by default, but there's a simple macro you can add if you want to make it available.
+Custom operators are not available to the caffe2 frontend by default, but there's a simple macro you can add if you want to make it available.
 To expose a CPU kernel:

 ```
-// Expose "my_namespace::my_op" c10 operator to caffe2.
+// Expose "my_namespace::my_op" custom operator to caffe2.
 // In caffe2, the operator will be called "MyCaffe2OperatorName".
 C10_EXPORT_C10_OP_TO_CAFFE2_CPU(
     MyCaffe2OperatorName, "my_namespace::my_op")